bradytheinventor/led-cube/README.md

-# led-cube
+# Raspberry Pi LED Cube Code
 This repository contains the code for my Raspberry Pi-based 4x4x4 LED cube.
-The original version of this code was written many years ago, before I built the LED cube featured in my Instructable.
+The original version of this code was written many years ago, before I built the LED cube featured in my Instructable (https://www.instructables.com/id/Raspberry-Pi-4x4x4-LED-Cube/).

 When I wrote the original code, I did not have a very good grasp of programming style.
 The code worked well, but was very messy and hard to understand.
 This